typesafety/shaunwhite/README.md

 * Write a custom (more verbose) `help` command
 * Schedule messages to new @reminders role
 * Hoogle command
-* File structure at some point
+* Folder structure at some point
 * <sub>Write tests</sub>

 ## Custom prelude